PanNico/NastyVideoGetter/README.md

 This is the real reason why most of the time watching a video is such a pain (not every time I know and actually I don't care if you don't agree; for me it works).
 <br/>What I was used to do was: I opened the browser's debugger, got the link of the video and then, using wget, I downloaded the video.
 In the recent times, I noticed that most of the most interesting platforms of videostreaming ( ;) ) are starting to break the video on multiple files and map the chunk to a portion of the time bar of the player.
 I like it but I can't download 500 files to watch a porn!
-This application does the dirty job for me: downloads all the file and merge them.
+This application does the dirty job for me: downloads all the file and merges them.